-The discount rates used to value pension plan obligations were 4.89% at December 31, 2022 and 2.44% at December 31, 2021, respectively.
-The discount rates used to value postretirement obligations were 5.16% at December 31, 2022 and 2.70% at December 31, 2021, respectively.
+The discount rates used to value pension plan obligations were 4.7% at December 31, 2023 and 4.9% at December 31, 2022, respectively.
+The discount rates used to value postretirement obligations were 4.9% at December 31, 2023 and 5.2% at December 31, 2022, respectively.
 The discount rates were determined by constructing a zero-coupon spot yield curve derived from a universe of high-quality bonds as of the measurement date.
 The expected rate of return on pension assets is designed to be a long-term assumption that will be subject to year-to-year variability.
-The rate for 2022 was 5.0% and 2021 was 5.10%.
+The rate for 2023 was 6.2% and for 2022 was 5.0%.
 Actual pension plan asset performance will either reduce or increase unamortized losses included in Accumulated other comprehensive loss, which will ultimately affect net income.
-The assumed rate of compensation increase was 3.50% in both 2022 and 2021.
+The assumed rate of compensation increase was 3.5% in both 2023 and 2022.

 Substantially all retirees elect to take lump sum settlements of their pension plan benefits.
-When interest rates are low, this subjects the Company to the risk of exceeding an actuarial threshold computed on an annual basis and triggering a GAAP-required non-cash pension settlement loss, which occurred in 2022 and 2021.
+When interest rates are low, this subjects the Company to the risk of exceeding an actuarial threshold computed on an annual basis and triggering a GAAP-required non-cash pension settlement loss, which occurred in 2023 and 2022.

-The assumption used for the rate of increase in medical costs over the next five years was 5% in both 2022 and 2021.
+The assumption used for the rate of increase in medical costs over the next five years was 5.0% in both 2023 and 2022.